KonstantinGasser/scotty/README.md

 Here `application.go` produces logs printed to stderr this is why we need to add `2>&1` to redirect the output to stdout.
 The pipe to `beam` stays unchanged.

+# Format a log line

+Especially when logs are structured we humans have it hard to read the unformatted JSON.
+Hit the `:` key and type the line number of the log you want to format.

+***Hint***: once the log line is displayed use the arrow keys for up and down (or `j`, `k`) to parse the previous or next line

 # Options with beam